 2. Mutations in the DMD gene cause the progressive neuromuscular disorder and also molecular alterations in neurons and astrocytes, which could explain the cognitive deficits commonly seen in Duchenne patients.
 This project will exploit animal models, distinguished by specific DMD gene mutations, in combination with advanced omics analyses (collaboration with the Proteome Exploration Laboratory, CalTech) to identify alterations of specific pathways and interaction networks and then confirm their impact using molecular methods (collaboration with Leiden and Southampton universities) and advanced microscopy (Portsmouth Zeiss Global Centre).
 In parallel, behavioural analyses in dystrophic mice and zebrafish will be performed.
 Using the latter model, individual brain cells will be visualised in vivo using the light sheet microscope (in collaboration with Exeter University).
 Subsequently, alterations found in these animal models will be compared with patients’ phenotypes.

-- Basic neural and behavioural biology of impulsive/compulsive disorders.
+- Basic neural and behavioural biology of neuropsychiatric, neurodevelopmental, and neurodegenerative disorders.

-In our basic research, we use zebrafish as a model species try to understand the biology of compulsive disorders.
-We exploit recent developments in behavioural testing of adult zebrafish (many pioneered during Matt Parker's time working at Queen Mary University of London) to study gene x environment interactions in the development of impulsive behaviour.
+In our basic research, we use zebrafish as a model species try to understand the biology of neuropsychiatric (eg impulsive/compulsive disorders), neurodevelopmental (eg foetal alcohol spectrum disorders), and neurodegenerative disorders (eg Alzheimer's disease).
+We exploit recent developments in behavioural testing of adult zebrafish (many pioneered during Matt Parker's time working at Queen Mary University of London) to study gene x environment interactions in the development of behavioural abnormalities, and use a psychopharmacological approach to test our hypotheses.
 We also have developed behavioural tools that allow for fast effective screening of adult fish for learning and memory.
 Our goal in our zebrafish work is to understand the behavioural biology of the species in order to use it to its full capacity as a model in behavioural neuroscience.
+This work is supported by grants from CAPES foundation (Brazil), Alzheimer's Research UK, and the University of Portsmouth.

 - Compulsive/stereotypic behaviour in captive/domestic animals